giovian/io/_docs/customization.md

 ## Sidebar

-The main page content has an optional sidebar which use `flex`.
+The main page content use `flexbox` to show an optional sidebar.

 ```html
 <div class="wrapper">